Tesla Model S range, battery & charging

 The Tesla Model S Long Range delivers more range than any other electric car on sale, and has access to Tesla's Supercharger network

-Few electric cars on sale can match the range offered by the Tesla Model S, which comes with a 95kWh battery in Long Range and Performance forms.
+Few electric cars on sale can match the range offered by the Tesla Model S, which comes with a 95kWh battery in Long Range and Plaid forms.
 For comparison, the Jaguar I-Pace boasts a 90kWh battery, while the Audi e-tron also features a 95kWh unit.

 Tesla Model S range

 The Tesla Model S charging time varies depending on how you charge the car.
-Charging from a normal household socket is extremely slow due to a maximum charging rate of around 2.3kW: this means the better part of two full days would be needed to charge the Long Range and Performance.
+Charging from a normal household socket is extremely slow due to a maximum charging rate of around 2.3kW: this means the better part of two full days would be needed to charge the Long Range and Plaid.

 Tesla provides an adaptor capable of charging at 7.4kW, which allows you to plug into a dedicated home wallbox (available from companies such as Chargemaster or Pod Point) and most public fast chargers.
-This will deliver a full charge in about 15 hours for the Long Range and Performance.
+This will deliver a full charge in about 15 hours for the Long Range and Plaid.

 The best option is to purchase a Tesla wallbox for your garage or driveway, which delivers power at a rate of 16.5kW – although this does require a three-phase power supply, which not all homes will have.
-If you can have the Tesla charger fitted, it’ll deliver roughly 50 miles of range per hour, meaning both the Long Range and Performance can be fully charged in six hours.
+If you can have the Tesla charger fitted, it’ll deliver roughly 50 miles of range per hour, meaning both the Long Range and Plaid can be fully charged in six hours.